Chauncey Billups: College awards and honors

-NBA career
+Professional career

 Boston Celtics (1997–1998)

 Billups was drafted third overall in the 1997 NBA draft by the Boston Celtics.
 He did not mesh with new Celtics head coach Rick Pitino.
 In his first career game, Billups recorded 15 points, 2 rebounds and 4 assists in 16 minutes of playing time as a reserve in a win against the Michael Jordan-led Bulls.
 In his eighth career game, Billups posted a then career-high 22 points, on 5-for-14 shooting from the field and 9-for-10 from the free throw line, to go along with 3 assists and 4 steals, in a 103–99 win over the visiting Raptors.
 Years later, Billups reflected on his stint in Boston, commenting, "That didn't help.
 That didn't give me a chance to really slow down and listen to myself, listen to the game and what's going on.
 I never really had that chance.
 It was a recipe for disaster there."
 In addition, the Celtics coaching staff did not know whether to play him as a point guard or shooting guard.
 Fifty-one games later, Billups was traded to the Toronto Raptors on the trade deadline.

-Toronto Raptors (1998)
+Toronto Raptors (1998–1999)

-On February 18, 1998, Billups was traded to the Toronto Raptors, along with Roy Rogers, Dee Brown, and John Thomas in exchange for All-Star point guard Kenny Anderson, Žan Tabak, and Popeye Jones.
+On February 18, 1998, Billups was traded to the Toronto Raptors, along with Roy Rogers, Dee Brown and John Thomas in exchange for All-Star point guard Kenny Anderson, Žan Tabak and Popeye Jones.
 On February 22, in just his second career game with the Raptors, Billups recorded a then-career high of 27 points on 5-for-13 shooting from the field and 13-for-16 from the free throw line, to go along with 2 rebounds and 5 assists in a 113–105 win over the Vancouver Grizzlies.
 On March 3, Billups recorded 26 points to go along with 5 rebounds and 6 assists in a 93–108 loss to the visiting Utah Jazz.
 On April 14, Billups recorded 19 points, 6 rebounds and 4 assists in a 96–92 road win over the New Jersey Nets.

 Denver Nuggets (1999–2000)

 On January 21, 1999, Billups was dealt to his hometown Denver Nuggets in a three-way deal involving one of Billups's future teams, the Minnesota Timberwolves.
-Minnesota received Dean Garrett and Bobby Jackson from Denver, Toronto received Željko Rebrača and Micheal Williams from Minnesota and the 5th pick in the 1999 NBA draft from Denver, and Billups, along with Tyson Wheeler, were sent to Denver from Toronto.
+Minnesota received Dean Garrett and Bobby Jackson from Denver, Toronto received future teammate Željko Rebrača and Micheal Williams from Minnesota and the 5th pick in the 1999 NBA draft from Denver, and Billups, along with Tyson Wheeler, were sent to Denver from Toronto.
 Three months into his first tenure with the Nuggets, Billups visited a local Denver hospital in order to comfort and inspire Patrick Ireland, a victim of the 1999 Columbine High School Shooting Massacre.
-A year later, on February 1, 2000, Billups was traded to the Orlando Magic along with Ron Mercer and Johnny Taylor in exchange for Chris Gatling, Tariq Abdul-Wahad, a future first-round pick, and cash.
+A year later, on February 1, 2000, Billups was traded to the Orlando Magic along with Ron Mercer and Johnny Taylor in exchange for Chris Gatling, Tariq Abdul-Wahad, a future first-round pick and cash.